JangGeunSong/SNSlike/client/README.md

 What's next? --> add the user & article info update and user delete process.
 And token expiration time setting

 Change all files are typescript for upgrade my webapp.
+This would be good for see the code more effectively.